 Issues with Anal Sex (gathered from research)

-[Full disclosure: I don’t do anal sex, so this information is gathered from online research, interviews with those who do enjoy anal sex, and common sense.]
+[The following information is gathered from online research, conversation with a gay friend who enjoys anal sex, and common sense.]

 Let’s start with the most important consideration.
 The anus is an area where a lot of bacteria accumulates.
 Unprotected anal sex can transmit diseases.
 Use a condum.